YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/samples/theming-default-views.md

 ![The package manager showing off the now installed 2D Sprite package](<../../.gitbook/assets/02 (1) (1).png>)

-6. Add the sprite sheet into the project from **link to sprite sheet**
+6. [Download the sprite sheet](https://github.com/YarnSpinnerTool/YarnSpinner-Unity-Samples/blob/main/Samples~/ThemedLinePresenter/Art/Sprites.png), and add it into the project.
 7. Select the sprite sheet and in the Inspector change it's Texture Type to be `Sprite (2D and UI)`
 8. Set the sprite mode to be `Multiple`
 9. Set the Pixels per Unit to be `20`